OpenVisualCloud/Dockerfiles/README.md

 - Update kernels and firmwares: Please see each platform folder README for details.
 - Install ```cmake``` and ```m4``` if they are not available on your platform.
-- Configure your system datetime and timezone, a prerequisite for Ubuntu security updates.
+- Make sure your host datetime and timezone are configured properly, a prerequisite to install any Ubuntu security updates.
 - Follow the [instructions](https://www.digitalocean.com/community/tutorials/how-to-set-up-time-synchronization-on-ubuntu-18-04) to setup host date and time.
 - Follow the [instructions](https://docs.docker.com/install) to install docker.ce or docker.ee.
 - If you are behind a firewall, setup proxy as follows: